-The proposed ARP processing is being accomplished by modification of two existing buildings the 241-96H building (previously known as the ITP stripper building) and the 512-S building (previously known as Late Wash).
+The proposed ARP processing will be accomplished by modification of two existing buildings; the 241-96H building (previously known as the ITP stripper building) and the 512-S building (previously known as Late Wash).
 The 241-96H allows for a chemical strike of monosodium titanate (MST) and the 512-S filters the actinide and strontium laden MST out.
 MCU is a new structure within the H-Tank Farm.
 While MCU is not expected to have the same throughput or removal efficiency as the SWPF, it does have the ability to process salt solutions that have higher Cs-137 concentrations, when compared to DDA, and provide early feedback on potential production-level operational issues with SWPF.
-The ARP is currently planned to be completed and ready for operations in FY2007.
-Because this facility will be available several months earlier than the MCU, DOE is considering whether to operate that facility separate from MCU for a short period of time.
-This would allow for the removal of additional strontium and actinides from a quantity of salt waste that would not have otherwise undergone this treatment thereby reducing the number of curies disposed in the Saltstone Facility.
+The ARP and MCU are currently planned to be completed and ready for operations in 2007.